eaobservatory/hedwig/doc/maint/overview.rst

         it can be very useful, such as when trying to "sync" sets of database methods.

+    :mod:`hedwig.type.base`
+        This module defines a number of mix-in classes which are used by some of the custom classes.

+    :mod:`hedwig.type.misc`
+        This module contains additional miscellaneous types.

     :mod:`hedwig.type.util`
         This module contains utility functions for working with the Hedwig types.
 One very useful function is